coder/docs/admin/environment-management/cvms.md

 - The Kubernetes Nodes must have a minimum kernel version of `5.4` (released Nov 24th, 2019).
-- The Kubernetes Nodes must be running an Ubunutu OS.
+- The Kubernetes Nodes must be running an Ubuntu OS.
 - Legacy versions of cluster-wide proxy services such as Istio are not supported.
 - The cluster must allow privileged containers and `hostPath` mounts.
 Read more